COSC3020/divide-and-conquer-sum-AndrewThomas7/README.md

 and solve it as we did in the lectures.
 Give the final $\Theta$ complexity.

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.
+$T(1)=1$, $T(n)=3T($\frac{a}{b}$)

+## Sources

+no.1-https://www.youtube.com/watch?v=4VqmGXwpLqc- This is a youtube video on how merge sort worked and it showed some code for an outline on how you might implement a divide and merge structure, I took inspiration for building my divide code based off this

+no.2- Worked with Ivan Martian on some psudo code for the base case